 We are likely at a key inflexion point for the adoption of AI, as neural networks and natural language processing begin to mature.
 Most Financial Services institutions are likely to increase AI tech spend more than 15% a year over the next three years.
 It will be important for firms to adopt at a point when the technology is mature enough to be useful but early enough to gain competitive advantage.

 For enterprise-wide adoption to be a success, support from C-Suite, IT executives and the board of directors is essential.
 As decisions about Artificial Intelligence become more strategic, it’s no longer solely up to IT to drive adoption.
 Coordinated, cross-business adoption needs support from the top to succeed.

 3. Compelling use cases

 While this is a crucial time for AI, jumping on the bandwagon without an understanding of how it can deliver the maximum value would be a mistake.
 Different applications will require different technology - from product management, to release planning, to coaching.
 AI designed to achieve a single outcome is likely to disappear altogether, replaced by those that can ‘learn’ and adapt to users needs.
 Will the business seek to automate certain tasks, have an enterprise-wide intelligent AI or take a different approach?

 4. Digital capabilities and tools

 Toolsets that can integrate with AI are also needed for it to be effective.
 The world of work is often unstructured and processes cannot be automated if the manual processes are not even fully defined and understood.
-Tools to store and organise this data will bridge the gap between human activities and those carried out by AI.
+Tools to store and organize this data will bridge the gap between human activities and those carried out by AI.

 5. People and culture